-- 1. If the Menu Display is not showing, press and hold the jog-wheel for two seconds to display it. - 2.
-Rotate the jog-wheel to highlight Input. - 3.
+- 1. Rotate the jog-wheel to highlight Input. - 2.
 Click the jog-wheel (push on the wheel once) to bring up the Input window (shown below).

-- 4. Rotate the jog-wheel until one of the Input Source choices: Analog or AES/EBU is highlighted.
+- 3. Rotate the jog-wheel until one of the Input Source choices: Analog or AES/EBU is highlighted.
 The filled box next to the selection name identifies the current selection.
 The factory default selection for Input Source is Analog.
 To change the selection to AES/EBU, highlight AES/EBU and click.
 The AES/EBU box will now be filled and the digital input is now active.
-If you are using the analog inputs, highlight Analog and click to reselect the Analog inputs. - 5.
+If you are using the analog inputs, highlight Analog and click to reselect the Analog inputs. - 4.
 Rotate the jog-wheel until the Home icon "H" is highlighted in the lower left corner of the window.
-Click to return to the Main Menu.
+Click to return to the Main Menu. - 5.
+Note that as you adjust the Input Source selection in this menu, the wording above the Input level bargraph on the Meter Screen changes to follow the selected source name.